 Before continuing, ensure that you go through the prerequisites needed for enabling this functionality.
-For general prerequisites, see "Prerequisites" in "Understanding Permission Collection and Reconciliation Service" in the NetlQ Identity Manager Driver Administration Guide.
+For general prerequisites, see "Synchronizing Permission Changes from the Connected Systems" in the NetlQ Identity Manager Driver Administration Guide.
 In addition to the general prerequisites, ensure that the Active Directory driver version is 4.0.0.2 or later.